mAbduqayum/python-workbook/200_repetitions/204_arithmetic_sequence/arithmetic_sequence.md

 ## Logic
 - Start with the first term
-- Use a while loop to generate terms
+- Use a loop to generate exactly `count` terms
-- Add `diff` to get the next term
+- Add `diff` to get the next term after each iteration
-- Continue while the term is within bounds (≤ end if diff > 0, ≥ end if diff < 0)